Equal Access: Universal Design of an Academic Department

 A checklist for making postsecondary departments welcoming and accessible to all students

-The group of individuals pursuing computing fields is becoming increasingly diverse with respect to gender, race, ethnicity, learning style, age, disability, and other characteristics.
+The group of individuals pursuing higher education is becoming increasingly diverse with respect to gender, race, ethnicity, learning style, age, disability, and other characteristics.
 High-tech careers are potentially open to individuals with disabilities because of advancements in assistive technology that provide access to computers.
 However, the inaccessible design of facilities and software, curriculum, web pages, and distance learning courses continue to erect barriers.

 When it comes to an academic department, the vision is simply equal access.
 Everyone who qualifies to take courses within your department and anyone who is qualified to teach them should be able to do so.

-Universal design can provide an approach for making your department accessible to all potential students and instructors.
-Universal design is defined by the architect Ron Mace as "the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design."1 It suggests that, rather than design your departmental offerings for the average user, design them for people with a broad range of abilities, disabilities, ages, reading levels, learning styles, native languages, cultures, and other characteristics.
-More information about applications of universal design can be found in Universal Design: Principles, Process, and Applications2.
+Universal design (UD) is an approach that can make your department accessible to all potential students and instructors.
+Universal design is defined as “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.”
+It suggests that, rather than design your departmental offerings for the average user, design them for people with a broad range of abilities, disabilities, ages, reading levels, learning styles, native languages, cultures, and other characteristics.
+More information about applications of universal design can be found in Universal Design: Principles, Process, and Applications.

-In applying universal design, keep in mind that individuals in your department may have learning disabilities or visual, speech, hearing, and mobility impairments.
+In applying UD, keep in mind that individuals in your department may have learning disabilities or visual, speech, hearing, and mobility impairments.
+For some, English is not their first language.
+Some may be older than the average student.
 Make sure everyone

 Guidelines and Examples